What Are Computer Glasses — And Do They Help?

 Tints

 In some cases, computer glasses have a yellow or blue tint — or perhaps some other color.
 This tint can range from very slight to almost as dramatic as sunglasses.
+A nice example of tinted computer reading glasses is the Gunnar Optiks Full Rim Ergonomic Advanced Computer Glasses with Amber Lens Tint — available from Amazon.

 Manufacturers usually say the tint reduces UV rays, adjusts the color spectrum to make the screen easier to view for long periods or simply dims the intensity of the monitor.

-Some computer glasses even have coatings that can’t be seen at all, but makers claim they still reduce the harmful effects of certain kinds and intensities of light.
+Some computer reading glasses even have coatings that can’t be seen at all, but makers claim they still reduce the harmful effects of certain kinds and intensities of light.

 Simple anti-glare coating, available from all eyeglasses manufacturers including my preferred vendor Zenni Optical, is also touted as helping improve computer eye problems.